No One Cares

-No One Cares is a 1959 studio album by Frank Sinatra.
+No One Cares is the seventeenth studio album by Frank Sinatra, released on July 20, 1959.
 It is generally considered a sequel to Sinatra's 1957 album Where Are You? (also arranged by Gordon Jenkins), and shares a similar sad and lonesome, gloomy theme and concept as In the Wee Small Hours and Only the Lonely (both arranged by Nelson Riddle).

 No One Cares was described by critics as the singer's saddest and darkest album – Sinatra himself purportedly referred to it as a collection of "suicide songs".

 Background

 At a press interview given around the time of the album's release, Sinatra summed up the mood of the album as:“We left out 'Gloomy Sunday’ [a song that reportedly has supplied the impetus for a dozen or so suicides] because it was too swingin'.
 Seriously though, it was a tough album to make and a tough mood to sustain.
 But Gordon Jenkins and I were thinking alike and everything came out perfectly.
 I liked doing this album because I think it will mean something to a lot of people - people who know how it is when no one cares."